 Protocol if a residential tenant vacates early

-On Behalf of | Jan 20, 2021 | Mitigation of damages, Nonpayment proceedings
+On Behalf of | Jan 20, 2021 | Mitigation of Damages, Nonpayment Proceedings

 New York City property owners in the residential rental market are likely facing increasing numbers of formerly stable renters who are breaking their leases and just walking away.
 The media is replete with stories about people who can no longer afford their apartments and are moving to suburban and rural places where rent is lower, consolidating their households with extended family or relocating because they now work from home full time.